FivIt/Bedrock_Ehchantment_loadout/README.md

 <p align="center">
-  **Author's note**: *The code is free to use, I didnt put a hand coding its just Claude's work and I just put ideas and words for him, so feel free to use this and edit any thing you want*
+  <strong>Author's note</strong>: <em>The code is free to use, I didnt put a hand coding its just Claude's work and I just put ideas and words for him, so feel free to use this and edit any thing you want.</em>
 </p>

 <p align="center">